MrFuentes/cjc_website/README.md

-# Your blog
+# This is the Cabra Judo Club blog Repository

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+*_config.yml*

+Contains the jekyll template for the CJC website

+*index.md*

+Contains the static layout for the main CJC page followed by the posts in the _posts directory

+*Template*

+This repository can be used as a template for other Judo Club websites